 - 5.1 The MCLE Commission will advise the applicant seeking accreditation whether the activity is approved or disapproved within 30 days of the receipt of the completed application and fee.
-Applicants denied accreditation may appeal the decision by submitting a letter of appeal to the MCLE Commission within 15 days of receipt of notice of denial. - No application for accreditation by either sponsor or a participant will be approved more than sixty (60) days after the close of the program year (December 31). - 5.3 Web-based MCLE programs shall be limited to six hours of MCLE credit per year.
-Ondemand web-based programs, which are not offered in real-time, shall be subject to the 6 credit hour limit.
+Applicants denied accreditation may appeal the decision by submitting a letter of appeal to the MCLE Commission within 15 days of receipt of notice of denial. - 5.2 No application for accreditation by either sponsor or a participant will be approved more than sixty (60) days after the close of the program year (December 31). - 5.3 Web-based MCLE programs shall be limited to six hours of MCLE credit per year.
+On-demand web-based programs, which are not offered in real-time, shall be subject to the 6 credit hour limit.
 Synchronous, real-time webcasts and webinars may be considered live programs under these rules, and not subject to the 6 credit hour limit, only if the program allows instructors and participants to communicate directly via text or teleconference.
-Teleconferences shall be treated as live programs under these rules. - 5.4 Attorneys desiring credit for an activity attended outside Alabama may be required to complete an evaluation questionnaire furnished by the MCLE Commission and to return it within a reasonable time following the conclusion of the activity. - 5.5 Activities that cross academic lines, such as accounting-tax seminars, may be considered for approval. - 5.6 When a course sponsor conducts an activity for which lawyers affiliated with the sponsor will seek MCLE credit, at least 50% of the instruction must be provided by persons not affiliated with the sponsor.
+Teleconferences shall be treated as live programs under these rules. - 5.4 Attorneys desiring credit for an activity attended outside Alabama may be required to complete an evaluation questionnaire furnished by the MCLE Commission and to return it within a reasonable time following the conclusion of the activity. - 5.5.
+Activities that cross academic, civic and educational lines, such as accounting-tax seminars, voter registration and poll worker programs, may be considered for approval.
+For voter registration and poll worker programs, either the Secretary of State's Office or the Probate Office must certify the attorney's training, attendance and hours worked.
+In addition to receiving the required training, the attorney must work at the polls a minimum of 8 hours in a day to earn 4 hours of credit.
+Credit under this regulation is capped at 8 hours per year. - 5.6 When a course sponsor conducts an activity for which lawyers affiliated with the sponsor will seek MCLE credit, at least 50% of the instruction must be provided by persons not affiliated with the sponsor.
 A qualified instructor not affiliated with sponsor must be present for all audio or videotaped replays of the live program.
 The MCLE Commission may waive this requirement upon certification of the sponsor that the activity is made widely available to lawyers not affiliated with the sponsor. - 5.7 Program materials without legal citations or explanatory notations shall be considered deficient. - 5.8 Attorneys who have a permanent physical disability or limitation that makes attendance at approved MCLE activities inordinately difficult may file a request for a permanent substitute activity in lieu of attendance and shall set out in that request continuing legal education plans tailored to the attorney's specific interests and physical abilities.
 Any such request shall be accompanied by a physician's statement addressing the necessity for such alternative activity.
 The MCLE Commission shall review and approve or disapprove the proposed plan on an individual basis and in an expeditious manner.